 How do I know if my pocket watch is gold or gold-filled?

-Solid gold cases are stamped with hallmarks like 10k, 14k, 18k, or 22k.
-Gold-filled cases may say “GF,” “RGP,” or “20 year.”
-If you’re unsure, bring it in—we test everything so you’ll know for certain.
+Solid gold cases are often stamped with marks like 10k, 14k, 18k, or 22k.
+Gold-filled cases may say “GF,” “RGP,” “rolled gold plate,” or “20 year.”
+If you’re unsure, bring it in and we can test it.

 Do you only buy famous brands?